iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

 template: main.html
 ---

-# Creating New Iter8 Metrics
+# Defining Iter8 Metrics

-This document describes how an end-user can define new Iter8 metrics and (optionally) supply authentication information that may be required for querying the metrics provider.
-The samples provided in this document differ in the following aspects.
+This document describes how you can create Iter8 metrics and (optionally) supply authentication information that may be required by the metrics provider.

-* Providers[^1]: Prometheus, NewRelic, Sysdig, or Elastic
+Metric providers differ in the following aspects.

 * HTTP request authentication method: no authentication, basic auth, API keys, or bearer token
 * HTTP request method: GET or POST
 * Format of the JSON response returned by the provider
 * The `jq` expression used by Iter8 to extract the metric value from the JSON response

+The examples in this document focus on Prometheus, NewRelic, Sysdig, and Elastic.
+However, the principles illustrated here will enable you to use metrics from any provider in experiments.

 ## Defining metrics

-> **Note:** Metrics are defined by the **end-user**.
+> **Note:** Metrics are defined by you, the **Iter8 end-user**.

 === "Prometheus"